Natooz/MidiTok/README.md

 ## Limitations

-For the concerned tokenization methods, MidiTok only consider a 4/4 time signature for now.
+For the tokenization methods using Bar tokens (REMI, Compound Word, Octuple and MuMIDI), **MidiTok only considers a 4/4 time signature** for now.
 This means that each bar is considered covering 4 beats, and each beat is the duration of a quarter note.

 Future updates will support other time signatures, and time signature changes for compatible tokenizations.